Linaro/linaro-astro/src/content/pages/connect-about.md

         styles:
           title: bg-linaro-gradient text-transparent bg-clip-text
           description: m-8
-          content: items-center columns-2 w-3/4 gap-12 text-pretty break-words
+          content: items-center columns-2 w-1/2 gap-12
         text_content: |
-          Attendees can book a room at the Corinthia Lisbon via this <a class="text-linaro-yellow no-underline" href="/">link</a>.
+          Attendees can book a room at the Corinthia Lisbon via this <a class="text-linaro-yellow no-underline" href="/">link</a>

           The preferred rate is available for the dates 11-17 May for a limited time upon availability - we recommend you book your room as soon as possible.

           Please contact connect@linaro.org if you have any issue with booking your accommodation.